 8. 4 in barn conversion.
 2 on lower floor with step-free access, 2-bedroom self-catering cottage.

-orangery dining area, tap room (open fire and lounge area), brewery with tasting/function room, in-room TV (Freeview), terraces (outdoor seating), large car park, car charging points, wheelchair accessible.
+orangery dining area, tap room (open fire and lounge area), brewery with tasting/function room, in-room TV (Sky), terraces (outdoor seating), large car park, EV charging, wheelchair accessible, adapted toilet.

 in all public areas including upper terrace, not brewery.